tanshinjie/Database-BigDataSystem_Betterread/README.md

 The setup will prompt for Github username and password, kindly fill in your credentials.
 The estimated time for the setup is around 10 - 15 minutes.
+At the end of this setup, a updated config file named `production_config.json` will be generated under `/settings` directory.

 ### Analytics System

-Similar to production system, `config.json` will also be consulted to the setup of hadoop cluster w/spark.
+Similar to production system, `config.json` will also be consulted to the setup of hadoop cluster with spark.
 For inital setup, the parameters consulted by the scripts are:

 1. region_name